Willson Center announces Shelter Projects: Micro-Fellowships in the Arts and Humanities

-To apply, please submit a one-page summary of your artistic or humanistic background and practice, including a brief description of your project, to email@example.com.
-Shelter Projects will be selected by a committee including representatives of the Willson Center, the Graduate School, and Flagpole.
+Shelter Projects were selected by a committee including representatives of the Willson Center, the Graduate School, and Flagpole.

 The Willson Center is a member of the National Humanities Alliance, the Consortium of Humanities Centers and Institutes, and the Alliance for the Arts in Research Universities (a2ru).
 The University of Georgia is a partner institution of the National Humanities Center.